 OpenPGP CA vastly improves the capabilities of the administrator by giving them tooling to model existing trust relationships in their organization.

 Traditionally, tooling in the OpenPGP ecosystem was mainly aimed at users.
 Dedicated administrators of OpenPGP setups have built ad-hoc tools for tasks they perform, but these were point solutions, and often incomplete.

-The benefits of OpenPGP CA are - at least in theory - not particular to OpenPGP CA: a dedicated administrator could perform all of the relevant tasks manually.
-However, in practice, these tasks are so hard for administrators to perform correctly with existing tooling that no one uses this type of setup.
+The benefits of OpenPGP CA are - at least in theory - not particular to OpenPGP CA: a dedicated administrator could perform all the relevant tasks manually.
+However, in practice, these tasks are so hard for administrators to perform correctly with existing tooling that only very dedicated organizations use this type of setup.

 Is OpenPGP CA suitable for my use case?

-OpenPGP CA is not for every everyone.
+OpenPGP CA is not for everyone.
 Here are some considerations:

 - OpenPGP CA is for groups.
 An individual will not profit from installing OpenPGP CA, because they have no one to delegate authentication to.

 - There has to be a trusted, competent party who can perform the OpenPGP CA